Cunard presents... Damian Barr.

 What I've found interesting about taking the salon online is that people feel more confident asking questions when they don't have to put their hand up in a big room.
 And the questions they ask are better!

-Where are you most looking forward to visiting in 2021?
+Where are you most looking forward to travelling to, when we can?